mt019/azure-german-tts-studio/README.md

    - I decide whether to **auto‑play after synthesis**.
    - I set an optional filename prefix (otherwise the first heading is used).
    - I can tick a checkbox to **generate a YouTube description** (text area in the main area).
+   - The sidebar also has a collapsible **YouTube description template** block, showing a reusable German description I can copy and tweak.
    - At the bottom of the sidebar there is a collapsible **usage info** block showing characters for this run and roughly what percentage of the free 500k‑character quota it consumes.
    - At the very top of the sidebar there is the **“Start synthesis”** button.
+   - For long texts, I can choose between **“single pass”** and **“auto segmentation (recommended)”**:
+     - auto segmentation splits the cleaned text into sentences and then groups a configurable number of sentences per segment (e.g. 3–12),
+     - each segment is synthesized separately and then merged into one final MP3,
+     - temporary segment files and ffmpeg concat lists are cleaned up automatically, so only the final MP3/MP4 and subtitle `.txt` remain in `azure_outputs/`.
 4. **File naming and outputs**
    - If I don’t set a custom prefix, the app uses the first Markdown heading as part of the filename.
    - Example output: